tknerr/jenkins-pipes-helloworld/README.md

 ## How it works

-This example will be built on our [jenkins-pipes-infra](https://github.com/tknerr/jenkins-pipes-infra/blob/master/Dockerfile) because in [jenkins-pipes-jobs](https://github.com/tknerr/jenkins-pipes-jobs/blob/master/ci_jobs.groovy) we configured to build all "master" and "feature/*" branches of this repo.
+This example will be built on our [jenkins-pipes-infra](https://github.com/tknerr/jenkins-pipes-infra/blob/master/Dockerfile) because in [jenkins-pipes-jobs](https://github.com/tknerr/jenkins-pipes-jobs/blob/master/ci_jobs.groovy) we configured to build all `master` and `feature/*` branches of this repo.

 The `Jenkinsfile` in here describes **HOW** this project is built, in terms of the individual stages that make up the build pipeline and what happens within them: